MS Computer Engineering

 Normally no more than 6 credits of ECE or COS 400-level course work will be acceptable for graduate credit.
-In addition, no more than one ECE599 and two ECE598 courses may be taken toward fulfilling the requirements for a Master of Science degree in Computer Engineering.
+In addition, no more than three credits of ECE599 courses may be taken toward fulfilling the requirements for a Master of Science degree in Computer Engineering.
+ECE699 cannot be counted as credits in the non-thesis Master’s programs.
 Degree candidates may also choose to take courses in Mathematics, Physics, Chemistry and other disciplines which are consistent with his/her program goals.

 Details about courses, graduate school policies, and schedules are available in the UMaine Graduate Catalog.